 Faculty Success: Faculty Belonging and Inclusion

 St. Edward’s University fosters an inclusive and welcoming environment that respects the dignity and worth of each person.
-Our university Mission, guided by Holy Cross values, calls us to actively pursue an inclusive, equitable and justice-oriented environment for all.
+Our university's mission, guided by Holy Cross values, calls us to actively pursue an inclusive, equitable, and justice-oriented environment for all.

-The Office of Academic Initiatives and Faculty Success, through its Faculty Belonging and Inclusion program, promotes social engagement, personal growth and academic excellence for faculty across the university.
-It provides resources to faculty that can be incorporated into every aspect of their job and throughout their professional life on the hilltop.
+The Office of Academic Initiatives and Faculty Success promotes social engagement, personal growth, and academic excellence for faculty across the university.
+It provides faculty with resources that can be incorporated into every aspect of their jobs and throughout their professional lives on the hilltop.

 Increasing our Sense of Belonging